 The USGA allows two types of devices for measuring distances.

-The first is stand-alone devices, like rangefinders, that can be hand-held or a watch.
+The first is stand-alone devices, like rangefinders, that can be hand-held or a smartwatch.
 The second type, is multi-functional devices, like smart phones or tablets.

 A golfer is allowed: